Areopagus Hill

 • End the tour at the famed Olympic Stadium (Panathenaic Stadium), the only stadium in the world built entirely of marble and home to the first modern games in 1896.

-With your expert guide, you will discover the city’s most important cultural sites, including the colossal remains of the Temple of Zeus and the Acropolis, a UNESCO world heritage site.
+With your expert guide, you will discover the city’s most important cultural sites, including the colossal remains of the Temple of Zeus and the Acropolis, a UNESCO World Heritage site.
 On the plateau of the Acropolis, you will find the awe-inspiring heights of the Parthenon pillars, gaze on the beautiful female forms of the Caryatid columns, discover some of the earliest theatres known to man and enjoy panoramic views over the city.

 Your guide will explain the central role these monuments, and more, played in classical society and immerse you in the myths and legends of Ancient Greece.
 You will also wander through the Agora, the heart of classical Athens.
-Once a bustling marketplace, in these now peaceful ruins you’ll walk in Socrates’ footsteps amongst classic temples and Byzantine churches, learning how Athens became the birthplace of democracy.
+Once a bustling marketplace, in these now peaceful ruins, you’ll walk in Socrates’ footsteps amongst classic temples and Byzantine churches, learning how Athens became the birthplace of democracy

 On your way to lunch at a place recommended by your local guide, explore bustling Plaka, the oldest district in the city.
 Sometimes called “the neighbourhood of the gods”, Plaka is known for its winding alleyways and scenic shopping.